 Requirements to Play College Football

-Since 1906, the National Collegiate Athletic Association (NCAA) has governed collegiate athletics.
-To maintain consistent eligibility practices among sports, teams and players, the NCAA has an Eligibility Center that determines a list of requirements that must be followed and practiced to play college football.
+Since 1906, the National Collegiate Athletic Association (NCAA) has governed college sports.
+To maintain consistent eligibility practices among sports, teams and players, the NCAA has an Eligibility Center that determines a list of requirements that must be followed and practiced for student-athletes to play college football.

 Grade Point Average

-Coaches and faculty are allowed to recruit potential college football players, but the NCAA enforces recruiting regulations that can affect a player’s eligibility to play college football, according to the NCAA.
+Football coaches and faculty are allowed to recruit potential college football players, but the NCAA enforces recruiting regulations that can affect a player’s eligibility to play college football, according to the NCAA.
 The recruiting calendar is split into three phases -- quiet period, contact period and dead period -- with the NCAA monitoring the entire recruiting process.
-August 1 through November 29 is the quiet period when coaches can only make on-campus recruiting visits followed by the contact period from November 30 to January 31.
-A dead period takes place from December 21 through January 1 when the coaches and recruiters are restricted from contacting potential recruits.
-Violating these recruiting procedures can result in player or coach suspensions.

 The NCAA regulates the number of available scholarships per football program.
-Any additional players beyond the allotted number of scholarships must be considered “walk-on” players.
-Similar to recruiting violations, scholarship violations may result in suspensions.
-Division I-A football programs are allowed 85 scholarships, while I-AA programs are allowed 63 and Division II programs are allowed 36, according to the Athletic Scholarships website.
+Any additional players beyond the allotted number of scholarships must be considered “walk-on” players on their college team.
+Similar to recruiting violations, scholarship violations may result in suspensions within the school’s athletic department.

 Based in Nebraska, Jeremy Hoefs began writing fitness, nutrition, outdoor and hunting articles in 2006.
 His articles have been published in "Star City Sports," "Hunting Fitness Magazine" and RutWear field journals, as well as on the Western Whitetail website.
 Hoefs graduated with a Bachelor of Science in exercise science from Nebraska Wesleyan University.